 - 28 Prestwold is a hamlet near Prestwold Hall containing about 10 dwellings lying between Hoton to the north and Burton on the Wolds to the south-east.
 The Packe family has been linked historically to Prestwold for generations. - 29 Prestwold means the Wold or Wald endowed for the support of the priest.
 When Cotes Park House was destroyed by fire in 1700, Clifton Packe moved his household to Prestwold.
-The present Prestwold Hall is believed to have been built on the site of his manor house and to have a Jacobean core. - 30 Prestwold is another deserted village site.
+The present Prestwold Hall is believed to have been built on the site of his manor house and to have a Jacobean core. - Prestwold is another deserted village site.
 Nothing remains but the Church of St Andrews, the Hall and one old thatched cottage.
 An ancient village street skirts deeply around the churchyard wall.
-In the 1760s the Packe family began the demolition of farms and cottages, building new houses beyond the confines of their parkland, and transferring the licence for the village inn to Hoton.
+In the 1760s the Packe family began the demolition of farms and cottages, building new houses beyond the confines of their parkland, and transferring the licence for the village inn to Hoton. - Charles James Packe was said to have planted more trees "than any gentleman in the county" and today the mature woodland and parkland is a serene place with a pleasing aspect.
+Outbuildings, barns and stables surrounding the Hall have been restored to a high standard and all modern development is kept well away from the old village.